BennyTheDev/pipe-specs/README.md

 - No self-referenced burn events or similar are allowed.
 To burn tokens, they have to be assigned to a beneficiary receiver that represents a burner address
 - - This means a PIPE TX is invalid if it points to the output containing OP_RETURN or any scriptPubyKey entry _not_ containing a beneficiary receiver (address/pubkey)
 - Any rule-breaking TX will lead to skipping the TX entirely for inclusion in an index
+- Indexers must detect reorgs and re-index from the first reorg'ed block - 7.

 ## Deploy Rules